pburkholder/eponymous-principles/presentation.md

 ^Hi, I'm Peter Burkholder, and welcome to Mnemonic Rule for Eponymous Principles.
-I'm currently a customer success engineer for Cloud.gov, the US Government's Platform-as-a-Service for Public Servants.
-Before going to work for .gov 8 years ago I worked for Chef Software, a few other startups, and before that, for research labs including the US National Institutes of Health, Nat'l center for atmospheric researth, the Pacific NW Seismic Network because I first came into Unix administration as a graduate student in seismology.
+I'm currently a customer success engineer for Cloud.gov, the US Government's Platform-as-a-Service for Public Service.
+Before that, I worked at Chef, Audax Health, the US National Institutes of Health and various labs because I first came into Unix administration as a graduate student in seismology.

 ^I'm glad to be here today to share with you the eponymous principles I have found useful in my work, and the mnemonic tricks I use to call them up, some context on how to apply them.

-^Caveat: Some of my mnemonic tricks are weird, stupid, embarrassing or all three.
-You may want to come up with your own.
-Because I think there's real power to eponymous principles

 ---